Inside Trump's last-gasp effort to save Senate healthcare overhaul

 The comment drew a wry smile from Heller.

-After nearly two hours of talks over lunch, the group agreed that Republican opponents of the legislation would meet on Wednesday night with Pence to start talks on whether the hurdles could be overcome.
+After nearly two hours of talks over lunch, the group agreed to meet on Wednesday night to start talks on whether the hurdles could be overcome.
+But Cruz said after the meeting that they were still divided on some issues.

-Every Democrat in the Senate is opposed to the repeal of Obamacare so it can only pass if Republicans are united, but polls show the proposals are unpopular so some Republican lawmakers fear a backlash.
+Every Democrat in the Senate is opposed to the repeal of Obamacare, so it can only pass if Republicans are united.
+Polls show the proposals are unpopular, so some Republican lawmakers fear a backlash.

-White House aides said they still hope an agreement can be worked out by next week.
+White House aides said they hope an agreement can be worked out by next week.

-Reporting By Steve Holland; Editing by Kieran Murray, Toni Reinhold
+Reporting By Steve Holland; Editing by Kieran Murray and Toni Reinhold